peppocola/IMPure/README.md

 # 😈IMPure😈
 A simple interpreter for the IMP language written in Haskell.
 This parser-interpreter was realized for the course of "**Formal Method for Computer Science**" by Giuseppe Colavito.

+***WARNING***
+If you are here for the Formal Methods for Computer Science exam, this implementation is not suitable for your exam, since I use some libraries external to prelude.
+If you want to see my exam project, switch to the *JustPrelude* branch!
+***END WARNING***

 IMP is a simple imperative language.
 It is composed by these basic structures:
 <ul>
 <li>Assignment : assign a value to a variable</li>